 Saint-Just delivered the great speeches of accusation before the Convention.
 First against the king, then against Hébert, then against Danton.
-Each time he stepped onto the platform, a deep, icy silence fell over the rows of the Convention.
+Each time he stepped onto the platform, a deep, icy silence fell over the rows of Parliament.
 The angel of death of the Revolution was speaking.
-The people's representatives were afraid.
-Each feared becoming the next target of accusation.
-Saint-Just’s final speech – on the 9th of Thermidor – was an attempt at reconciliation: the Convention should gain better control over the committees.
-But he was interrupted, and they no longer allowed him to speak.
-Motionless, he stood beside the rostrum, watching with contempt the shouting deputies who, that day, buried the Revolution out of fear for their own lives.
-24 hours later, Saint-Just was guillotined.
+The people’s representatives were afraid.
+Each feared becoming the target of accusation himself.
+Only Saint-Just’s final speech – on 9 Thermidor – was an attempt at conciliation: the Convention should be able to control the committees more effectively.
+But Saint-Just was interrupted, and they would not let him speak again.
+Motionless, he stood beside the rostrum and watched with contempt the shouting deputies who, that day, out of fear of their own death, carried the Revolution to its grave.
+Saint-Just had no fear of death.
+24 hours later, he was guillotined.
 He was only 26 years old.

 1776 · The family moves to Blérancourt (Aisne department).